edinburghhacklab/hacklab-training/syllabuses/Workshop/Bantam Lathe/risk-assessment.md

 L

 ### Who may be harmed & how
 - User - the user is most at risk from loose clothing, jewellery, or hair being caught in the spindle or leadscrews.
+Theymay also be entangled while holding a file or other tool in contact with the workpiece.
 - Bystander - anyone standing close by the lathe while it is in operation may become entangled if they have loose clothing, jewellery, or long loose hair.

 ### Control measures
 - Training - user must ensure that they and anyone nearby have removed secured clothing, removed jewellery, and tied hair back.
+User should avoid holding files and must not hold sandpaper or emery paper in their hand.
+If sanding using the lathe is required, the sanding medium should be glued to a piece of wood.
+In all cases, tools held againt the workpiece must be held with a very loose grip, and should be released immediately in the event of unexpected force.
 - Awareness - user must inform all users of the room that they are using the lathe.
 - Dual Working - user should not use the lathe if they are the only person in earshot.
 Where possible, the user should inform other lab users that they are using the lathe, and give an estimate of how long for.
+User should - at minimum - have a mobile phone capable of calling 999 easily accessible about their person.
 - Equipment - an emergency stop button is installed.

 ## Crushing in moving axis